ajohnson1/ajohnson1.github.io/bobsonly.md

 ## 63 complete B-block peals

-I have found 16 sets of round B-blocks which together with some B-blocks exactly cover the extent in an odd number [47 to 63] of round blocks where the sixes can be rearranged to give 63 complete B-blocks.
+I have found 16 sets of round blocks which together with some B-blocks exactly cover the extent in an odd number [47 to 63] of round blocks where the sixes can be rearranged to give 63 complete B-blocks.
 Here are two of the sets of blocks which give some peals.
 These two sets of blocks happen to come from a three-part group.

 ### 47 round blocks, signature: 39:2+63
 ```